ZacharyForman/Gozzlang-Comp/README.md

 Some example programs can be found along with the reference implementation [here](https://github.com/ZacharyForman/GozzLang).

 To submit your entry, fork this repository and make a pull request with your submission + instructions on how to build and run it.
+Your source files may /at most/ be 100kB in size.